Mortgage Products

 Do I have to get my second mortgage from the same place as my first mortgage?

 No. The first and second mortgage are totally independent.
-Use care and research to find the best mortgage provider that gives you the rates, terms and services you need.
+Use care and research to find the best mortgage provider that gives you the rates, terms, and services you need.
 Make sure you’re ready to provide all the required information about the first mortgage to expedite the process.

 Does a second mortgage have any fees?

-While fees vary by lender, Discover Home Loans does not have application fees, origination fees, appraisal fees, or cash due at closing.
+While fees may vary by lender, Discover Home Loans has no application fees, no origination fees, no appraisal fees, and no cash due at closing.
+Research different lenders to determine the best combination of rates, fees, and service that works for you.

 Find your low,